vdavid/bingo/README.md

 A bingo game and sheet generator built with Next.js and React.
 Features include playable bingo games, printable bingo sheets, wedding cards, and game simulations.

+I made this for my wedding.
+It was a fun game.
+The design is sh*t but I only had about an hour for this, plus it was projected in a bright room so it was hard to see the details anyway.

 ## Features

 - **Interactive bingo game**: Play bingo with animated number calling